sm4sa/moralpain_dev/README.md

 ```

 ## Opening your clone of your fork of the Project in VS Code

+Fork this repository to contribute to development of UVa's Moral Distress Reporting, Analysis, and Response system, a joint project between the Department of Computer Science and the School or Nursing.
+Follow the steps below and in a few minutes you should have a GitHub-repo-backed, VSCode-provided IDE opened to edit a fork of this repository cloned into a Docker container.

 Next, open up the `moralpain_dev` repository in VS Code.
 There will be several
 prompts to click through.
 You should, "Trust the Authors", "Reopen in